Hammond Institute

 • Undertake Pre-Training Review

-• Undertake LLN and digital numeracy assessment: Learning, reading, writing, oral communication and numeracy (ACSF Level 3) are desirable to participate in the course.
+• Undertake LLN and digital numeracy assessment: Learning, reading, writing, oral communication, and numeracy (ACSF Level 3) are desirable to participate in the course.

-Skills First Funding Avaliable
+Skills First Funding Available

 For a full list of fees, please refer to our Statement of Fees.